 If you don't receive the questions in advance, which is unfortunately more likely, be prepared to answer the standard job interview questions.
-[More: Answering the Common Interview Questions and Smart Answers to Interview Questions.]
+[More: Smart Answers to Interview Questions and Smart Strategies to Answer to Behavioral Interview Questions.]

 Focus on the challenges you faced, the actions you took, and the results you attained.
 [More: Structured Examples.]